 A precise ephemeris is useful for single point processing.
 Geodetic services such as National Geodetic Survey (NGS) in the United States, the Geodetic Survey of Canada and some European agencies compute these orbits on a continual basis.
 In most cases, this data is available at a few days latency.
 The easiest way to download SP3 files is via Waypoint's download program.
-See Chapter 7 on Page 207 for details.
+See Chapter 6 on Page 169 for details.

 Waypoint software only supports precise orbits stored in the SP3 format (most agencies use this format).
-Orbits which have been optimized for the United States are available free of charge from NGS via their website (www.nga.mil).
+Orbits which have been optimized for the United States are available free of charge from NGS via their Web site.

 Waypoint software's precise orbit implementation requires that a broadcast ephemeris orbit is available.
 Precise ephemerides cannot be used to circumvent missing broadcast orbit information.
 If a broadcast ephemeris is missing, consider downloading data from the nearest CORS or IGS station.
-See Section 2.8.12, on Page 140 for help.
+See Section 2.8.12, on Page 112 for help.